aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 * `http_put_response_hop_limit` - (Optional, Computed, ForceNew, Available in 1.192.0+) The HTTP PUT response hop limit for accessing instance metadata.
 Valid values: 1 to 64.
 Default value: 1.
 * `ipv6_address_count` - (Optional, ForceNew, Computed, Available in 1.193.0+) The number of IPv6 addresses to randomly generate for the primary ENI.
 Valid values: 1 to 10. **NOTE:** You cannot specify both the `ipv6_addresses` and `ipv6_address_count` parameters.
 * `ipv6_addresses` - (Optional, ForceNew, Computed, Available in 1.193.0+) A list of IPv6 address to be assigned to the primary ENI.
 Support up to 10.
+* `dedicated_host_id` - (Optional, ForceNew, Available in 1.201.0+) The ID of the dedicated host on which to create the instance.
+If you set the DedicatedHostId parameter, the `spot_strategy` and `spot_price_limit` parameters cannot be set.
+This is because preemptible instances cannot be created on dedicated hosts.

 -> **NOTE:** System disk category `cloud` has been outdated and it only can be used none I/O Optimized ECS instances.
 Recommend `cloud_efficiency` and `cloud_ssd` disk.